St. Johns Bridge

 The St. Johns Bridge is a steel suspension bridge that spans the Willamette River in Portland, Oregon, United States, between the Cathedral Park neighborhood in North Portland and the Linnton and Northwest Industrial neighborhoods in Northwest Portland.
 It carries the U.S. Route 30 Bypass.
 It is the only suspension bridge in the Willamette Valley and one of three public highway suspension bridges in Oregon.

 The bridge has a 1207 ft center span and a total length of 2067 ft.
 It is the tallest bridge in Portland, with two 400 ft towers and a 205 ft navigational clearance.
-The adjacent park and neighborhood of Cathedral Park are named after the Gothic Cathedral-like design of the bridge's towers and supports.
+The adjacent park and neighborhood of Cathedral Park are named after the Gothic arch design of the bridge's towers and supports.

 History

+Design and construction

 Designed by consulting engineers David B. Steinman (1886–1960) and Holton D. Robinson, of New York, the St. Johns was the longest suspension-type bridge west of the Mississippi River at the time of construction.
 It is the only major highway suspension bridge in the Willamette Valley and one of only three major highway suspension bridges in Oregon.

 At the time of the proposal to build the bridge, the area was served by a ferry that carried 1,000 vehicles a day.
 The proposal for a bridge was initially met with skepticism in Multnomah County, since St. Johns and Linnton were over five miles (8 km) from the heart of the city, and local business owners had minimal political clout.
 But after a lobbying effort that included a vaudeville-style show performed at grange halls and schools throughout the county, voters approved a $4.25 million bond for the bridge in the November 1928 elections.
 Initially, a cantilever bridge was proposed, but a suspension bridge was selected due to an estimated $640,000 savings in construction costs.

-The construction of the bridge began a month before the Stock Market Crash of 1929 and provided many county residents with employment during the Great Depression.
+The construction of the bridge began a month before the stock market crash of 1929 and provided many county residents with employment during the Great Depression.
 Because of its proximity to the Swan Island Municipal Airport, some government officials wanted the bridge painted yellow with black stripes.
-County officials waited until St. Patrick's Day 1931 to announce that it would be painted green.
+County officials waited until St. Patrick's Day, 1931, to announce that it would be painted green.